Want to grow weed at home?

 If you’re just getting started, or perhaps just thinking about it, we’ll show you the simplest most practical way to get growing—and give you all the info and techniques you’ll need to know to get from seed to successful harvest.

-Growing cannabis isn’t necessarily simple, we’ve got to admit that.
+Growing cannabis inside your home isn’t necessarily simple, we’ve got to admit that.

 But it doesn’t have to be too hard either.

 We will try to make this guide as user-friendly as possible.
-By the end you should have everything you need to know to start your first successful indoor grow-op.
+By the end you should you should have learned everything you need to know about how to grow marijuana indoors and get started with your first successful indoor grow-op.

 But if you still have any questions at the end, just drop us a comment and we’ll try to help.